How Much Does a Longevity Stack Cost?

 - Spermidine (1-2mg/day): $20-30/month

 NMN is the biggest cost driver at the advanced tier.
 Purity varies dramatically between brands, and the cheapest options often test below labeled potency.
 This is one category where spending more on a third-party tested product is justified.
+See our best NMN supplements roundup for brands that actually pass independent testing.

 How to Reduce Your Monthly Cost